Academic Standing and Forgiveness

 Academic Concern.
 An Academic Concern is the first formal notification that a student has failed to meet one or more of the requirements for good academic standing.
 The notation “Academic Concern” is placed on the student’s unofficial record at the end of the first semester in which any one or more of the following conditions apply:

-Only one Academic Concern is issued to a student.
+Students may only be placed on Academic Concern once, the first time standing has dropped below Good.
 (See Probation, below.)
 Students who receive this notification must immediately consult their advisor(s) or the associate dean of their college, so that they may obtain support in achieving academic success.

 Academic Probation.
 Students will be placed on probation if one or more of the following conditions apply: